 “If you don’t want to smoke, you’re left with edibles, but with edibles, there’s no way to dose it.
 Someone hands you this thing, and you’re like: who made it? how was it made?
 You eat a half or a quarter of it, and you wait and wait, and you either feel nothing, or you’re destroyed.”

-But alcohol absorbs through the digestive tract in a faster, much more predictable way than solid edibles--and so does whatever's dissolved in that alcohol.
+“We’ve dialed the strength back substantially, not because we can’t make it stronger, but just because people want to be able to drink more of it.”
+But alcohol absorbs through the digestive tract in a faster, much more predictable way than solid edibles–and so does whatever’s dissolved in that alcohol.
 Hence the precision-infused Green Dragon.

 “Ten years ago, I had gotten my hands on this ungodly amount of hash.
 We couldn’t smoke it all.
 So we started putting it into neutral grain spirit, and it dissolved in, but the thing was, we couldn’t get as high.
 So we gave up and forgot about it for a week, and meanwhile it sat in the car in the 120° sun for a week.
 The next time, we took a couple of drops and it destroyed us.”